allamaprabhuani/akantu2/joss/paper.md

 cohesive element insertion is also highlighted by providing the timings when cohesive element insertions are precluded.

-When cohesive element insertion is not active \autoref{fig::tts} a, the time to solution scales well up to ~576 cores.
+When cohesive element insertion is not active \autoref{fig:tts} a, the time to solution scales well up to ~576 cores.
 This is running a newly installed machine and it is not complitely clear what is the impact of the network on the loss of scalability, the min and max measures varies a lot afer 288 cores (4 nodes).
-The scalability with insertion of cohesive elements (\autoref{fig::tts} b) decreases, and starts to plateau at around 288 this is do to the extra communications needed to change the topology of the mesh.
+The scalability with insertion of cohesive elements (\autoref{fig:tts} b) decreases, and starts to plateau at around 288 this is do to the extra communications needed to change the topology of the mesh.